saezlab/liana/README.md

-## Dependancies
+## Install LIANA

-Please check the [.yml](https://github.com/saezlab/Cell_Cell_Investigation/blob/biorxiv/intercell.yml) file (Recommended to use it to set up a conda environment) and then also install the following in R:
+LIANA uses CCC methods from both R and Python, as such dependencies for both need to be installed.
+LIANA is predominantly written in R and makes use of `Seurat` objects as input.

+To install the LIANA framework run the following code in R:

 ```{r}
 library(devtools)